 Commercial mortgages

-We found that commercial mortgages can work well, but if the property is up for auction, the timeframes involved mean you’ll at least need a bridging loan to cover the gap between winning an auction property and getting the mortgage funds in place.
+We found that commercial mortgages can work well, but if the property is up for auction, the timeframes involved mean you’ll at least need a bridging loan to cover the gap between winning an auction and getting the mortgage funds in place.

 Buy to let mortgages

 For a landlord wanting to invest in a rental property, or indeed more than one, then you can access a buy to let mortgage.
-There are tougher criteria now when applying and lenders will look closely at the viability of the property for rent.
+There are tougher criteria now when applying and lenders will look closely at the viability of the building for rent.

-Some lenders will also offer one mortgage on a property portfolio, which will reduce arrangement fees and you only have to deal with one lender.
+Some lenders will also offer one mortgage on a property portfolio, which will reduce arrangement fees, and you only have to deal with one lender.

 Landlords with a portfolio can also utilise the equity in their properties to access funding more easily so they can buy more buy to let properties or to refurbish the ones they have.